 - Bouncing Quality: There are several types of balls in the market that do not bounce well.
 But the ball that doesn’t bounce well is ultimately burdened in the ping pong.
 So you have to cautious before buying a ball about how the ball bounces.
 There is an easy way to check how much bounce a ball by yourself.
 Throw the ball on a surface and observe how much it bounces.
 If you feel the bouncing is perfect, don’t hesitate to grab this ball.

-- Spin Quality: The ball which remains the best spin, this is the best ball in the professional’s eyes.
+- Spin Quality: The ball which remains the best spin, is the best ball in the professional’s eyes.
 Spin is the most important thing remaining other quality of a ball.
-But it is a little difficult to find the ball that spins well.
+But it is a little difficult to find a ball that spins well.
 You can’t check the spin quality of a ball while buying.
 You have to play with this ball.
-So, if you want to buy a ball that spins well, you have to take an experienced with you in the market or recommendation.
+So, if you want to buy a ball that spins well, you have to take an experienced player with you in the market or recommendation.